 Tattoo Culture in South Korea.
 Photography and Interview by: Hon Hoang He sits in the tattoo parlor telling me about how Korea is changing.
 In his unique accent, a mix of Korean and Australian, he tells me about a traditional culture that is moving from conservatism towards one of self-expression.
 Traditional Korean views dictate that having […]

-The Story A child being born of mainland China, Wong Kar-Wai escaped to British-ruled Hong Kong during the beginning of China’s Cultural Revolution.
+The Story A child born of mainland China, Wong Kar-Wai escaped to British-ruled Hong Kong during the beginning of China’s Cultural Revolution.
 He spent his early youth in a new city, isolated from the culture around him.
 Voices resonate as incoherent speech.
 Words assembled from familiar yet indeterminable sounds.
 In a busy city where people […]